chef-cookbooks/chef-server/README.md

 LICENSE AND AUTHORS
 ===================

-* Author: Seth Chisamore <schisamo@opscode.com>
+* Author: Seth Chisamore <schisamo@chef.io>

-Copyright 2012, Opscode, Inc
+Copyright 2012, Chef Software, Inc

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.